FudanVI/benchmarking-chinese-text-recognition/README.md

 :star2: The code and trained weights of TransOCR (one of the baselines) are available at [link](https://github.com/FudanVI/benchmarking-chinese-text-recognition/tree/main/model) for direct use.

 ## Updates
 Jan 3, 2022: This repo is made publicly available.
+The corresponding paper is available at arXiv.

 Nov 26, 2021: We upload the lmdb datasets publicly to Google Drive and BaiduCloud.